-Yes, the university issued a CYA statement that no student was suspended, but the hubbub is essentially about the student being initially suspended by the teacher for refusing to participate (you see, the student returned the piece of paper with "Jesus" written on it instead of stomping on it when he was told to--this apparently was lack of participation).
+Yes, the university issued a CYA statement that no student was suspended, but the hubbub is essentially about the student being initially suspended by the teacher for refusing to participate (you see, the student returned the piece of paper with "Jesus" written on it instead of stomping on it when he was told to--this apparently was considered lack of participation).

 The teacher has since come forward to claim that the student seemed to threaten him after the class was over.
 Does it seem strange that this information hasn't come out sooner?
 And the teacher claims to be a Sunday School teacher.